viblo/pymunk/docs/src/benchmarks.rst

 per body times, maybe because of the bigger array needed to collect the results, or some other overhead within Chipmunk.

-On the other hand, for Pypy the result is much less exciting.
-Pypy using the normal API is already very fast, as shown by the `Pymunk-Get` benchmark, and using the batch API provides only a modest improvement.
+On the other hand, for Pypy the result is much less exciting, but still interesting.
+Pypy using the normal API is already very fast, as shown by the `Pymunk-Get` benchmark.
+From the results we can see that it's a nice improvement for Set API, while Get API is much more modest.

 Compared to Other Physics Libraries